-Environmental taxation is a sub-area of environmental policy that despite having been established a long time ago in the field of public economics and policy, it has been given increasing international attention in recent years, as the focus shifted towards global environmental problems and the introduction of carbon taxes.
+Environmental taxation is a sub-area of environmental policy that, despite being long-established in the field of public economics and policy, has only recently been given increasing international attention in recent years, as interest has shifted towards global environmental problems and the introduction of carbon taxes.
 Recent comprehensive surveys of environmental taxes (see Fullerton, Leicester and Smith, 2010) stress several important dimensions in the assessment of the scope and potential of this type of taxation.
-First, their choice and design, against other instruments for environmental policy, depend primarily on cost-efficiency.
+First, their choice and design, in contrast to other instruments of environmental policy, depend primarily on cost efficiency.
 Second, they are most useful when wide-ranging changes in behavior are needed and the costs of regulation and alternative economic instruments are large.
-Third, the case for environmental tax reform should appeal first and foremost to the potential environmental gains.
-Rather, their case as revenue raising instruments is not obvious, as existing large-scale taxes such as fuel excises are well on or above the limit of what can be justified by environmental costs.
+Third, the case for environmental tax reform should appeal first and foremost to the potential environmental gains, as the case for such taxes as revenue-raising instruments is not obvious.
+Existing large-scale taxes such as fuel excises are generally at or above the limit of what can be justified by environmental costs.
 Finally, the empirical evidence on the magnitude of the environmental costs involved is crucial for the correct design of policymaking and of environmental taxes in particular.

-Energy taxes are a distinguished group among so-called environmentally related taxes (ERT).
-This is so both in OECD countries (as the survey by Barde and Braathen (2005) shows), in Latin America, and in the three countries of this study (Argentina, Bolivia and Uruguay).
-In a related and extensive report (Navajas et. al., 2011), we found differences in level and structure of ERT with OECD countries but with the common feature that energy taxes are prime contributors.
-Compared to the EU countries, environmental taxes in Argentina are low, measured as percentage of GDP, but its composition results similar to the European average.
-Uruguay differs in the relative importance of different environmentally related taxes -more biased to transport taxes- but their share of GDP is close to Spain, the EU country showing the lowest ratio.
-Bolivia displays a percentage to GDP that more than double the one of Argentina and exceeds the European average, with a noticeable high incidence of transport taxes.
-The comparison of contribution of revenues from environmental taxes to total fiscal revenues reflects huge differences in general tax bases among countries in different development stages.
+Energy taxes are a distinct group among so-called environmentally related taxes (ERT).
+This is so both in OECD countries (as the survey by Barde and Braathen, 2005 shows) and in Latin America, including the three countries in this study (Argentina, Bolivia and Uruguay).
+In a related and extensive report (Navajas, Panadeiros and Natale, 2011), we found differences in level and structure of ERT with OECD countries but with the common feature that energy taxes are prime contributors.
+Compared to European Union (EU) countries, environmental taxes in Argentina are low, measured as a percentage of GDP, but their composition is similar to the European average.
+Uruguay differs in the relative importance of different environmentally related taxes-with a bias toward transport taxes-but their share of GDP is close to that of Spain, the EU country showing the lowest ratio.
+Bolivia displays a percentage of GDP more than double that of Argentina and exceeds the European average, with a noticeably high incidence of transport taxes.
+The comparison of contribution of revenues from environmental taxes to total fiscal revenues reflects huge differences in general tax bases among countries at different stages of development.3